Lake Mitchell Improvement Board (LMIB).

 The Lake Mitchell Improvement Board is composed of six appointed members who oversee the distribution of the annual budget which comes from assessments paid by those owning lakefront or lake access property.
-The current board is composed of the following members:

 How to change the membership of the Lake Mitchell Improvement Board -- See Below.